What is Root Access in Linux? [With Practical Examples]

 Example 2: Creating a New User With Root Access

 It is impossible to create a user without possessing root access.
-Nevertheless, with root access, I will create a user named biden from the command prompt.
-To do so, follow the below procedures.
+So, with root access, I will create a user named biden from the command prompt.
+To do so, run the following command in the prompt:

 sudo adduser biden

-Example 3: Deleting Any User from the System
+Example 3: Deleting A User from the System with Root Access

 sudo userdel trump